 Browse Methodist →A small but living presence.

-Browse Community →The Church of the Advent is an Episcopal parish in Boston, Massachusetts, United States.
-The church is housed in a Victorian Gothic building...
+The Church of the Advent is an Episcopal parish in Boston, Massachusetts, United States.
+The church is housed in a Victorian Gothic building, faced in brick with eight large change...

 Led by and affirming the lesbian, gay, bisexual, and transgendered communities, their family and friends